seanbell/opensurfaces-segmentation-ui/README.md

    `ua-parser`, `BeautifulSoup`):

    <b>Note:</b> this will change your django current installation if you are
-   not on version `1.6.*`.
+   not somewhere between `1.4.10` and `1.6.*`.
 I suggest looking into the `virtualenv` package if this is a problem for you.
 <pre>
 ./django-setup-demo.sh
 </pre>